Shapes and Templates#

 Converting Shapes to Templates#

-BuildingMOTIF automatically converts shapes to templates.
+BuildingMOTIF can automatically convert shapes to templates when loading a Library.
 Evaluating the resulting template will generate a graph that validates against the shape.

 When BuildingMOTIF loads a Library, it makes an attempt to find any shapes defined within it.
 The way this happens depends on how the library is loaded: